microsoft/onnxruntime/docs/performance/tune-performance.md

 <p><a href="#" id="back-to-top">Back to top</a></p>

+## Troubleshooting Performance Issues

-## Troubleshooting performance issues
+Troubleshooting ORT performance issues may vary depending on the model and usage scenario.

-The answers below are troubleshooting suggestions based on common previous user-filed issues and questions.
-This list is by no means exhaustive and there is a lot of case-by-case fluctuation depending on the model and specific usage scenario.
-Please use this information to guide your troubleshooting, search through previously filed issues for related topics, and/or file a new issue if your problem is still not resolved.

-### Performance Troubleshooting Checklist
+**Performance Troubleshooting Checklist**

-Here is a list of things to check through when assessing performance issues.
+Here is a checklist to troubleshoot ORT performance.

-* Are you using OpenMP?
-OpenMP will parallelize some of the code for potential performance improvements.
+1. Are you using OpenMP? - OpenMP will parallelize some of the code for potential performance improvements.
 This is not recommended for running on single threads.
-* Have you enabled all [graph optimizations](graph-optimizations.md)?
-The official published packages do enable all by default, but when building from source, check that these are enabled in your build.
+2. Have you enabled all [graph optimizations](graph-optimizations.md)? - The official published packages do enable all by default, but when building from source, check that these are enabled in your build.
-* Have you searched through prior filed [Github issues](https://github.com/microsoft/onnxruntime/issues) to see if your problem has been discussed previously?
-Please do this before filing new issues.
+3. Have you searched through prior filed [Github issues](https://github.com/microsoft/onnxruntime/issues) - Checking the issues solved earlier will help in troubleshooting.
+You can file a new issue if your performance questions are unique.
-* If using CUDA or TensorRT, do you have the right versions of the dependent libraries installed?
+4. Do you have the right versions of the dependent libraries installed? - For CUDA or TensorRT, performance improves with the correct version of the dependent libraries.

 <p><a href="#" id="back-to-top">Back to top</a></p>

-### Performance Tuning FAQs
-### I need help performance tuning for BERT models
+**Performance Tuning FAQs**

+Here are some FAQs for OnnxRuntime performance tuning.

+**How do I optimize BERT models?**

-For BERT models, sometimes ONNX Runtime cannot apply the best optimization due to reasons such as framework version updates.
+For some BERT models, ONNX Runtime cannot apply the best optimization due to framework version updates.
 We recommend trying out the [BERT optimization tool](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers), which reflects the latest changes in graph pattern matching and model conversions, and a set of [notebooks](https://github.com/microsoft/onnxruntime/tree/master/onnxruntime/python/tools/transformers/notebooks) to help get started.

-### Why is the model graph not optimized even with graph_optimization_level set to ORT_ENABLE_ALL?
+**Why is the model graph not optimized even with graph_optimization_level set to ORT_ENABLE_ALL?**

 The ONNX model from IR_VERSION 4 only treats initializers that appear in graph input as non-constant.
 This may fail some of the graph optimizations, like const folding, operator fusion, and so on.

-Move initializers out of graph inputs if there is no need to override them, by either re-generating the model with latest exporter/converter or with the tool [remove_initializer_from_input.py](https://github.com/microsoft/onnxruntime/tree/master/tools/python/remove_initializer_from_input.py).
+You can move initializers out of graph inputs if there is no need to override them, by either re-generating the model with latest exporter/converter or with the tool [remove_initializer_from_input.py](https://github.com/microsoft/onnxruntime/tree/master/tools/python/remove_initializer_from_input.py).

-### Why is my model running slower on GPU than CPU?
+**Why is my model running slower on GPU than CPU?**

-Depending on which execution provider you're using, it may not have full support for all the operators in your model.
-Fallback to CPU ops can cause hits in performance speed.
-Moreover even if an op is implemented by the CUDA execution provider, it may not necessarily assign/place the op to the CUDA EP due to performance reasons.
-To see the placement decided by ORT, turn on verbose logging and look at the console output.
+Depending on the execution provider you are using, all the operators may not have full support for in your model.
+Fallback to CPU operators can cause hits in performance speed.

+Even though an a operator is implemented by the CUDA execution provider, it may not necessarily assign/place the operator to the CUDA EP due to performance reasons.
+To see the placement decided by ORT, you can turn on verbose logging and look at the console output.

-### My converted Tensorflow model is slow - why?
+**Why is my converted Tensorflow model slow?**

-NCHW and NHWC are two different memory layout for 4-D tensors.
+Number-Channel-Height-Width (NCHW) and Number-Height-Width-Channel (NHWC) are two different memory layout for 4-D tensors.

 Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
-The Tensorflow team suggests that on GPU NCHW is faster but on CPU NHWC is sometimes faster in Tensorflow.
+The Tensorflow team suggests that on a GPU NCHW is faster but on a CPU NHWC is sometimes faster in Tensorflow.

 However, ONNX only supports NCHW.
-As a result, if the original model is in NHWC format, when the model is converted extra transposes may be added.
+As a result, if the original model is in NHWC format, when the model is converted, extra transposes may be added.
 The [tensorflow-onnx](https://github.com/onnx/tensorflow-onnx) converter does remove many of these transposes, but if this doesn't help sufficiently, consider retraining the model using NCHW.

-### Mitigate high latency variance
+**How do I mitigate high latency variance**

 On some platforms, OnnxRuntime may exhibit high latency variance during inferencing.
-This is caused by the constant cost model that OnnxRuntime uses to parallelize tasks in the thread pool.
+This is caused by the 'constant cost model' that OnnxRuntime uses to parallelize tasks in the thread pool.

-For each task, the constant cost model will calculate a granularity for parallelization among threads, which stays constant to the end of the task execution.
-This approach can bring imbalanced load sometimes, causing high latency variance.
+For each task, the 'constant cost model' will calculate a granularity for parallelization among threads that stays constant to the end of the task execution.
+This approach can bring imbalanced load causing high latency variance.

-To mitigate this, OnnxRuntime provides a dynamic cost model which could be enbabled by session option:
+To mitigate this, OnnxRuntime provides a 'dynamic cost model' which can be enabled by setting the **dynamic_block_base** in the Python code:

 ```python
 sess_options.add_session_config_entry('session.dynamic_block_base', '4')
 ```

-Whenever set with a positive value, OnnxRuntime thread pool will parallelize internal tasks with a decreasing granularity.
+Whenever the session is set with a positive value, OnnxRuntime thread pool will parallelize internal tasks with a decreasing granularity.

-Assuming there is a function expected to run N number of times by the thread pool, with the dynamic cost model enabled, each thread in the pool will claim.
+Let's assume there is a function expected to run N number of times by the thread pool.
+With the dynamic cost model enabled, each thread in the pool will claim the total number of threads whenever it is ready to run given in the **formula** in the Python code given here.

 ```python
 residual_of_N / (dynamic_block_base * num_of_threads)
 ```

-Whenever it is ready to run.
-So over a period of time, threads in the pool are likely to be better load balanced, thereby lowering the latency variance.
+Over a period of time, threads in the pool are likely to be load balanced, thereby reducing the latency variance.

-Due to the same reason, the dynamic cost model may also better the performance for cases when threads are more likely be preempted.
+The 'dynamic cost model' ORT setting may also be suitable for models when threads are more likely be preempted.
-Per our tests, by far the best configuration for dynamic_block_base is 4, which lowers the variance while keeping the performance as good.
+As per our tests, the best configuration for dynamic_block_base is 4, which lowers the variance while maintaining optimal performance.

 <p><a href="#" id="back-to-top">Back to top</a></p>